adshhzy/EG2018/ReadMe.md

 This code implements the algorithm described in

-Huang, Zhi Yang, et al. "Repairing Inconsistent Curve Networks on Non©\parallel Cross©\sections."
+Huang, Zhi Yang, et al. "Repairing Inconsistent Curve Networks on Non-parallel Cross-sections."
 Computer Graphics Forum.
 Vol. 37.
 No. 2.
 2018.

 The primary function of this program is to restore the inconsistent cross-sections.
 Giving input of a set of inconsistent contours, the program builds up the implicit domain (triangulated planes sharing intersection lines) and modifies the implicit representation (sign distance function) for repairing the inconsistency.